 You just have to taste them to believe it.
 I am just so stoked that these muffins are so incredibly moist and soft and 100% oil-free, as well as being low-fat.
 I have never in my life had a dinner muffin or roll that wasn’t cooked with or spread with oil or butter.
 Yet, no lie, these legit taste like they have butter in them.
 Plus, the fact that they are only 8 ingredients (+ salt) and take about 30 minutes to make, is a huge bonus.

-It's also cause for celebration because this is my very first savoury dinner muffin recipe.
+This my very first savory dinner muffin recipe.
 All of my muffin recipes on the blog, of course, have been sweet.
-Everything from Fluffy Blueberry Muffins to Gluten-free Cinnamon Coffee Chocolate Chip Muffins, to Sweet Potato Muffins, you name it, it's here.
+Everything from Fluffy Blueberry Muffins to Gluten-free Cinnamon Coffee Chocolate Chip Muffins, to Sweet Potato Muffins, you name it, it’s here.
 But, this recipe I was inspired to create to go along with dinner, particularly soups, or any type of dinner you like.
 My husband is not a fan of cornbread, and that is what I typically like to eat with several soups and chilis.
-But since he's always left empty-handed, I figured he needed to be able to enjoy a good muffin/roll to go along with his dinner, too.
+But since he’s always left empty-handed, I figured he needed to be able to enjoy a good muffin/roll to go along with his dinner, too.
 He is super STOKED about these now!

-I'm warning you now, I take no responsibility for you eating one right after the other.
-These are so incredibly delicious, we were borderline needing some intervention.
+I’m warning you now, I take no responsibility for you eating one right after the other.
+These are so incredibly delicious.

 I mean, would you just look at how darn fluffy and soft these are??
 Absolutely no starch added and no all-purpose flour, but I swear on my life, they taste as soft and light as a cloud.